stale-reactjs-org-translations/nl.reactjs.org/content/docs/lifting-state-up.md

 }
 ```

-Als we later het Fahrenheit veld veranderen in 212, is de staat van de `Calculator`:
+Als we later het Fahrenheit veld veranderen in 212, is de state van de `Calculator`:

 ```js
 {